flutter/website/setup.md

 To deploy your Flutter app to a physical iOS device, you’ll need some additional tools:

 1. Install [homebrew](http://brew.sh/).
-2. Open the terminal and run these command to install the toools for deploying Flutter apps to iOS devices.
+2. Open the terminal and run these command to install the tools for deploying Flutter apps to iOS devices.

     <pre>